top of page

 Engaging in kind acts increases the production of oxytocin, known as the “love hormone,” which helps regulate inflammation and boosts immunity.
 Research from the University of California, Berkeley, shows that oxytocin can promote healing and reduce chronic inflammation, a key factor in many diseases.

-Better Work Environment
+Kindness Creates Better Work Environments

 Cheerful Waitress